 3. Healthy Snacks

 As above, for when they bring around the salted nuts that are 100 years old.
-I suggest packing a handful of your own unroasted, unsalted almonds, or some homemade bliss balls (like Fit Mixes) so you keep your metabolism in top shape.
+I always pack a handful of unroasted, unsalted almonds, or some homemade bliss balls (like Fit Mixes).
+Because #hangry and long haul flights don't go well together

 Staying hydrated is half the battle when your travelling.
 Get stuck into a film and an hour has passed you by without so much as a sip.
 In the airport (AFTER security!) buy a huge bottle from a newsagent and take it with you.
 It will save you having to ask for a cup every five minutes that only seem to hold two mouthfuls.
 Just do it for the stewardess.